iifl-logo

 BOARD DIVERSITY

 The Company recognises and embraces the importance of a diverse board in contributing to its success.
 Adequate diversity on the Board is essential to meet the challenges of business globalisation, rapid deployment of technology, greater social responsibility, increasing emphasis on corporate governance and enhanced need for risk management.
 The Board enables efficient functioning through differences in perspective and skill, and fosters differentiated thought processes at the back of varied industrial and management expertise, gender, knowledge, ethnicity, country of origin and nationality.
-The Board has adopted the Board Diversity Policy which sets out the approach to diversity of the Board.
+The Board has adopted a Diversity Policy that outlines its commitment to fostering a diverse and inclusive composition, setting forth the approach to achieving and maintaining diversity at the Board level.
 The policy is available on the website of the Company at www.tulsyannec.in/investors.

 BOARD EVALUATION

-Pursuant to the provisions of Section 134 of the Companies Act, 2013 and Regulation 19 of the SEBI Listing Regulations, the annual performance evaluation of the Board, Board level Committees and individual directors was conducted during the year, in order to ensure that the Board and Board level Committees are functioning effectively and demonstrating good governance.
-For the FY 2023-24, the Board had undertaken this exercise through self-evaluation questionnaires.
+Pursuant to the provisions of Section 134 of the Companies Act, 2013 and Regulation 19 of the SEBI Listing Regulations, the annual performance evaluation of the Board, Board level Committees and individual Directors was conducted during the year, in order to ensure that the Board and Board level Committees are functioning effectively and demonstrating good governance.
+For the FY 2024-25, the Board had undertaken this exercise through self-evaluation questionnaires.
+The evaluation process focused on Board dynamics and other aspects towards Board effectiveness.
+The process involved the evaluation of all the Directors including the Chairperson, the Managing Director and Chief Executive Officer, Board committees and the Board as a whole.

 DETAILS OF DIRECTORS AND KEY MANAGERIAL PERSONNEL Directors

-As on March 31, 2024, the Board of Directors comprised of 8 (eight) members, consisting of 4 (four) Executive Directors and 4 (four) Non-Executive Independent Directors including 1 (one) Woman Non-Executive Independent Director.
-The Board has an appropriate mix of Executive Directors and Non-Executive Independent Directors, which is in compliant with the Companies Act, 2013, the SEBI Listing Regulations and is also aligned with the best practices of Corporate Governance.
+As on March 31, 2025, the Board of Directors comprised of 8 (eight) Members, consisting of 4 (four) Executive Directors and 4 (four) Non-Executive Independent Directors including 1 (one) Non-Executive Independent Woman Director.
+The Board has an appropriate mix of Executive Directors and Non-Executive Independent Directors, which is in compliant with the provisions of the Companies Act, 2013, the SEBI Listing Regulations and is also aligned with the best practices of Corporate Governance.

 Appointment / Re-appointment